-I always enjoyed the Uncharted games.
+I've always enjoyed the Uncharted games.
 Each chapter is a great ride but what I enjoy most is that each game improves on the last.
-Naughty Dog clearly care about feedback and fixed the biggest issue with each chapter in the next.
+Naughty Dog clearly cares about feedback and regularly fix the biggest issues with each chapter in the next.
 In Uncharted 4, they finally fixed my biggest issue with the series: fake stealth.
 Previous games tried to get you to stealth mostly for mood without a genuine mechanic to facilitate it.
 In A Thief's End they added an honest stealth system and it is so much fun to play.
-It's also perfectly balanced: my last stealth section was the only one I perfected.
+It's also perfectly balanced: the last stealth section in the game was the only one I executed perfectly.

 Buzzer beater for 2018, this film is astounding.
 The art style is obviously incredible but you could write theses about just how the characters move.
 This is not style over substance, this is personality over all.
 This movie has a rythym, momentum, and humor all of its own.
 At the end of the movie all I could think was "they had an opportunity and they nailed it" and how badly I wanted to see it again.

 Ghibli Fest 2018 was very good to me this year.
 I got to enjoy many a beautiful film on the big screen but nothing came close to watching Princess Mononoke.
 This film transforms at scale.
 As beautiful in the theater as The Revenant.
 Don't miss the chance if it comes around again.

 I got to experience a midnight showing of The Room with Tommy Wiseau in attendance and it may be the most fun thing I did this year.
 Just saying.